serpensalbus/MgnlDogs/docs/Magnolia SSO Module/Special Use cases/publics-multiple.md

 The sample website has 3 different member sections:

-- “Members”´: Has a protected member area that needs login if hosted on “localhost”.
+- **Members**: Has a protected member area that needs login if hosted on “localhost”.
 On “localhost” login with Azure AD.
-- “Members one”: Same as members, but has a different path.
+- **Members one**: Same as members, but has a different path.
 On “localhost” login with Azure AD.
-- “Members two”: Has a different path and as condition a *hostPattern* that is not localhost.
+- **Members two**: Has a different path and as condition a *hostPattern* that is not localhost.
 On *localhost* login is blocked by showing the Magnolia login form (in this sample).
-- AdminCentral (/.magnolia/admincentral): Local Magnolia login form (in this sample).
+- **AdminCentral** (/.magnolia/admincentral): Local Magnolia login form (in this sample).

 ---